fs-db/spec/README.md

 * A **database** is a set of document collections.
 * Every document is a member of a single collection.
-* A database has a unique identifier, which must be a legal filename.
+* A database has a unique name, which must be a legal filename.
 * A database is contained in a directory on the file-system.
 Everything in the directory is part the database.

 E.g. `my-db`